Megan is a writer and mom of two. She enjoys cooking, running, and gardening.

 Home Remedies for Removing Hair Around Baby’s Toe or Finger

-When you find out that the source of baby’s crying is a hair tourniquet, don’t panic!
+When you find out that the source of a baby’s crying is a hair tourniquet, don’t panic!
 Whatever you do, don’t pull on the hair once you find it.
-This is what I did, and what could have been an easily un-wound hair turned into a few-hours-long group effort.
+This is what I did, and what could have been an easily un-wound hair turned into an hours-long group effort.

 The following methods can work to remove the hair: